STAND AND DELIVER WORKSHOP

 Authentic is not the same thing as natural.
 “Natural” is slobbing round the house in a t-shirt eating from the fridge with your hair in a mess.
 What feels “natural” in real life looks small+feeble onstage.
 To come across as a natural performer onstage your behaviour, movement, language and clothing all need to be bigger and more extravagant than in real life.
 But at the same time authentically “you”.

 So this doesn’t mean “putting on” an act or pretending to be something you aren’t.
 It means choosing just one aspect of who you genuinely are, and then exaggerating it into a cartoon sized persona that you can inhabit.
 Think Tim Minchin – taking off his glasses, putting on his eyeliner and frilly shirt and carefully rumpling his hair before going on stage as the Wild Man Of The Piano.
 Dizzee Rascal, taking off his casual suit and changing into his oh-so-carefully-chosen trainers, T-shirt and baseball cap before taking to the Pyramid stage at Glastonbury.
-Even apparently “natural” performers like Thom Yorke and Billy Bragg are giving a larger than life performance of their own public personas.
-I saw Billy Bragg in a smart suit onstage once and it looked all wrong.
+Even apparently “natural” performers like Thom Yorke and Billy Bragg are giving a larger than life performance of their own genuinely down-to-earth personalities.
+I saw Billy Bragg showing off in a smart suit onstage once and it looked all wrong.

 Physical Preparation: drink water – 2.5 litres of the stuff per day.
 If your urine is any colour other than clear, you are dehydrated.When you’re dehydrated the small moist vocal chords are the first part of the body to dry out, with air constantly passing over them as you breathe in and out.
 Remember caffeine is a diuretic – it puts a squeeze on your kidneys and dries you out.